Falam, Myanmar: Spoken Language in Falam (Falam ṭong)

 The “Falam ṭong” primarily refers to the language traditionally spoken in Falam town.
-It is not a dialect of any particular tribe, but rather a combination of the local Ṭaisun and Laizo dialects, and neigboring Sim, Zahau, Laizo, Hakha, and Hlawnceu dialects.
+It is not a dialect of any particular tribe, but rather a combination of the local Ṭaisun and Laizo dialects, and neighboring Sim, Zahau, Laizo, Hakha, and Hlawnceu dialects.
 This language is recognised as the official language of the Chin by successive Union Governments and, as such, a broadcast language for the Chins on the official Myanmar Radio and Television (MRTV).
 Moreover, it is very similar to the Mizo language spoken in Mizoram, India, and is easily understood by other tribes.
 Any Chin tribe may try to converse in a combination of two or more dialects in Falam town, and it will be considered Falam ṭong by the locals.
 It is a language spoken for one’s convenience.
 Until the late 1970s, Punjabis residing in Falam often spoke an Indianized version of the Falam ṭong.
 Instead of saying “In tlun lo ding maw?” (which means, “Are you not coming with me?”) in the standard language spoken in Falam town, the Punjabis would say, “Keimah rangah nangmah kha ra lo peimaw?” yet no one ridiculed or complained about it.